 The Project Greenlight team will then pass on eligible submissions to the member, which will review them for relevance and quality.
 The Project Greenlight team will support this process and act as an intermediary between the member and proponent if any further clarification is required.

 The Project Greenlight Team will review submissions quarterly.
-The first deadline is May 31st, 2021.
+The next deadline is May 31, 2022.
 The team will endeavour to respond with initial feedback within 30 days of the deadline.

 The member may invite a shortlist of proponents to directly pitch its review team.
 The Project Greenlight team will provide proponents with templates and clarify the format of the meeting with at least 14 days of lead time.
 Pitches will be followed by a Q&A.